JJGriffin/talk-assets/PowerFxFromNoviceToNinja/Lab2-UsingPowerFxInCustomPages.md

     ![](Images/Lab2-UsingPowerFxInCustomPages/E9_22.png)

-5. Notice now that the gallery control has a warning icon displayed and when you press **Play** to test the application, only 2 internal Contact records are now returned.
-Because we adjusted the delegation settings of the application, we can more clearly see how delegation issues can impact our application:
+5. Notice now that the gallery control has a warning icon displayed and when you press **Play** to test the custom page, only 2 internal Contact records are now returned.
+Because we adjusted the delegation settings of the custom page, we can more clearly see how delegation issues can impact the data that is returned:

     ![](Images/Lab2-UsingPowerFxInCustomPages/E9_23.png)